jacobszmon/Git-Info-Pages/docs/10-The-Hows-and-Whys-Team-Git-Workflow/02-Feature-Branch-Workflow.md

 # Feature Branch Workflow
 {: .no_toc }

-The **Feature Branch Workflow** is about working feature development or bug fixes on dedicated branches for each feature / fix.
+The **Feature Branch Workflow** is about working on feature development or bug fixes on dedicated branches for each feature / fix.

-Team members are divided to work on each feature in those branches and minimizes merge conflicts.
+Team members are divided to work on each feature in those branches and minimize merge conflicts.

-The main branch is always kept clean and branches are only pulled into main when it is finished.
+The main branch is always kept clean, and branches are only pulled into the main when it is finished.

 ## Table of Contents
 {: .no_toc }